66,395 bells

 There are plenty of things for you to do on the site!

-- Check out the main Forums, where you can talk about a HUGE variety of stuff.
+- Check out the main Forums, where you can talk about a huge variety of stuff.
 Animal Crossing, Video Games, or anything else that is listed.
 Be sure to look under the Board name, so you know what each board is for.
 Just so you know, you can also create new threads by clicking "Create Thread" near the top of the board you're browsing.

 - Meet new friends, and introduce yourself by visiting the Getting Started board.